-- 2.1 In 2014 new arrangements, to jointly plan and commission services for children and young people who have special educational needs or are disabled were implemented.
+- 2.1 In 2014, new arrangements, to jointly plan and commission services for children and young people who have special educational needs or who are disabled were implemented.
 Part of this was the implementation of a new system for assessing and determining their needs to ensure that health and social care needs are considered, called an Education, Health and Care plan.
-There was a four year implementation phase, after which (in 2018) all local areas were expected to have new systems and processes in place to manage the reforms set out in the SEND Code of Practice: 0-25.
+There was a four-year implementation phase, after which (in 2018) all local areas were expected to have new systems and processes in place to manage the reforms set out in the SEND Code of Practice: 0-25.
 A new inspection framework was also introduced for Ofsted and the Care Quality Commission to inspect local areas on how well they identify, meet the needs and improve outcomes for all children and young people with SEND. - 2.2 In February 2019, Walsall Council and Walsall and Dudley Clinical Commissioning Group (CCG) were subject to such an inspection.
-The outcome of the inspection (which can be read at https://files.api.ofsted.gov.uk/v1/file/50075533) was that the local authority and Clinical Commisioning Group (CCG) were required to provide a Written Statement of Action (WSoA) setting out how the nine significant concerns would be rectified.
-The inspection report was published on 8th May 2019 and the local authority and CCG were jointly responsible for submitting the WSoA within 70 working days (13th August 2019).
+The outcome of the inspection (which can be read at: https://files.api.ofsted.gov.uk/v1/file/50075533) was that the local authority and Clinical Commisioning Group (CCG) were required to provide a Written Statement of Action (WSoA) setting out how the nine significant concerns would be addressed.
+The inspection report was published on 8 May 2019 and the local authority and CCG were jointly responsible for submitting the WSoA within 70 working days (13 August 2019).
 The WSoA must state clearly details for each action (area of concern), who is responsible for taking each action forward and the time period for completion.
-The nine areas of concern are; - The lack of meaningful partnership and co-production with children and young people, parents, carers, schools and services, which has meant that the code of practice has not been effectively implemented overtime. - The poor quality Education Health Care Plans, which do not accurately reflect children's and young people's special educational needs, and do not adhere to the statutory timescales for completion. - The poor outcomes for children and young people with SEND. - The lack of post diagnostic support for children and young people without the autism spectrum disorder.
+The nine areas of concern are: - The lack of meaningful partnership and co-production with children and young people, parents, carers, schools and services, which has meant that the code of practice has not been effectively implemented overtime. - The poor quality Education Health Care Plans, which do not accurately reflect children's and young people's special educational needs, and do not adhere to the statutory timescales for completion. - The poor outcomes for children and young people with SEND.

-- The high and disproportionate numbers of fixed term and permanent exclusions of children and young people with SEND. - The lack of appropriate provision and support which has led to significant numbers of children and young people missing from education. - The failure to ensure an impartial information, advice and support service for parents in the local area. - The poor quality of the local offer, which does not meet the requirements of the code of practice. - The week arrangements for joint commissioning, do not consider information about the local area well enough. - 2.3 The WSoA was submitted to Ofsted on 12th August 2019, one day before the deadline and we await the approval of the Secretary of State.
-Once approved both the local authority and CCG are required to publish it on their website. - 2.4 Since 2016 around half of all local areas inspected and 5 out of 7 statistical neighbours have been required to submit a Written Statement of Action. - 2.5 Progress against the WSoA will be monitored every four months by Advisors appointed by DfE/NHS England and it is expected that Ofsted/CQC will re-inspect the local area between 18 months to 2 years after the date of the first inspection.
-In order to achieve a successful outcome from any future inspection the local area (including the wider partnership) will need to demonstrate improved outcomes for all children and young people with SEND (0-25) described in the SEND Code of Practice: 0-25 as;
+- The lack of post diagnostic support for children and young people without the autism spectrum disorder. - The high and disproportionate numbers of fixed term and permanent exclusions of children and young people with SEND. - The lack of appropriate provision and support which has led to significant numbers of children and young people missing from education. - The failure to ensure an impartial information, advice and support service for parents in the local area. - The poor quality of the local offer, which does not meet the requirements of the code of practice. - The week arrangements for joint commissioning, do not consider information about the local area well enough. - 2.3 The WSoA was submitted to Ofsted on 12th August 2019, one day before the deadline.
+We are awaiting final sign off from them them but the actions contained in the Plan are already being taken forward. - 2.4 Since 2016 around half of all local areas inspected and 5 out of 7 statistical neighbours have been required to submit a Written Statement of Action. - 2.5 Progress against the WSoA will be monitored every four months by Advisors appointed by DfE/NHS England and it is expected that Ofsted/CQC will reinspect the local area between 18 months to 2 years after the date of the first inspection.
+In order to achieve a successful outcome from any future inspection the local area (including the wider partnership) will need to demonstrate improved outcomes for all children and young people with SEND (0-25) described in the SEND Code of Practice: 0-25 as: